 To begin, Charlotte Figi successfully was able to manage her epilepsy with the assistance of Charlotte’s Web edible capsules, showing that it may be an ideal solution for children and adults who suffer from frequent seizures or epilepsy.

-Additionally, this CBD-heavy marijuana strain has been used for managing chronic pain (and other forms of pain within the body), which may offer a benefit to cancer patients experiencing intense pain as a result of their treatments.
+Additionally, this CBD-heavy marijuana strain has been used for managing chronic pain (and other forms of pain within the body).

 Furthermore, some have said that Charlotte’s Web weed has the potential to minimize muscle spasms and joint-related pain, making it possibly beneficial for patients with Parkinson’s disease, fibromyalgia, or other neuropathic conditions.